Property transactions rose by 28.5%

 Hong Kong's residential property price index rose by a modest 2.85% y-o-y in November 2021, following a minuscule annual increase of 0.2% during 2020, according to the Ratings and Valuation Department (RVD).
-When adjusted for inflation, residential property prices increased 2.38% y-o-y in 2019.
-During the latest quarter, prices fell slightly by0.76% (-1.21% inflation-adjusted) in Q4 2019.
+When adjusted for inflation, residential property prices increased by a minuscule 0.95% over the same period.

 - Apartments smaller than 40 sq. m: prices fell slightly by 0.7% y-o-y in November 2021, to an average of HK$ 185,661 (US$ 23,813) per sq. m.

 - 40-69.9 sq. m. apartments: prices rose by 2.7% y-o-y to HK$ 186,681 (US$ 23,944) per sq. m.

 - 70-99.9 sq. m. apartments: prices dropped 1% y-o-y to HK$ 213,881 (US$ 27,433) per sq. m.

 - 100-159.9 sq. m. apartments: prices rose by a minuscule 0.6% y-o-y to HK 243,260 (US$ 31,201) per sq. m.

 - Apartments with sizes bigger than 160 sq. m: prices fell by 5.9% y-o-y to HK$ 249,677 (US$ 32,024) per sq. m. in November 2021